The Bad Guys 2: Box office

-The Bad Guys 2 has grossed $83 million in the United States and Canada, and $155 million in other territories, for a worldwide total of $237 million.
+The Bad Guys 2 has grossed $82.8 million in the United States and Canada, and $157.2 million in other territories, for a worldwide total of $240 million.

 In the United States and Canada, The Bad Guys 2 was released alongside The Naked Gun and was projected to make $20 million during its opening weekend.
 After making $9.2 million on its first day, including $2.25 million from Thursday previews, the film surpassed expectations and debuted with $22.2 million domestically, and $44.5 million globally, ranking it in second place behind holdover The Fantastic Four: First Steps.
 In its second weekend, the film made $10.4 million (a drop of 53%), falling to fourth place.
 The Bad Guys 2 then made $7.5 million in its third weekend, finishing in fifth place.

 Critical response

+Metacritic, which uses a weighted average, assigned the film a score of 64 out of 100, based on 23 critics, indicating "generally favorable" reviews.
 Audiences polled by CinemaScore gave the film an average grade of "A" on an A+ to F scale, the same as the first film.